shadowdevcode/How-to-install/README.md

-# Acadview-Docs
-Documentation for installation purposes, created for [Acadview](http://acadview.com/).
-Feel free to create an issue in case of any update/addition.
-Pull requests are welcome.
 # How-to-install
+Documentation for installation purpose.
+Created for General purpose.
+[All in one place]
+Feel free to add/comment/update it.
+Pull Requests are welcome.